gullerya/rich-component/readme.md

 # Usage

-The workflow is ultimately simple
+The workflow is ultimately simple:
 * import `rich-component`'s APIs
 * define your `component`'s class extending library's `ComponentBase` class, which extends `HTMLElement`
-* part of your class implementation should include a template for your `custom element` (see APIs for details)
+* part of your class implementation should include a template for your `custom element` (see APIs for the details)

 Example.
 Let's assume that we build a complex component, willing to externalize the HTML (with CSS) part out of JavaScript code.